 - The SIM card costs only £2.50 shipped worldwide (around $3 at the time of writing)

 - Credit doesn’t expire until 420 days of non-activity (so just use it at least once a year)

-- Some reports of occasional reliability issues with receiving texts
+- Reports of reliability issues

 - No data package offerings (though this is reportedly coming soon)